Multi-time quantum process tomography on a superconducting qubit: Appendix: Device characteristics, errors and simulation

 \emph{Choi matrix definition:} The Choi matrix $M^{A_IA_O}\in {\cal L}({\cal H}^{A_I}\otimes{\cal H}^{A_O})$, isomorphic to a CP map ${\cal M}^{A} : {\cal L}({\cal H}^{A_I}) \rightarrow {\cal L}({\cal H}^{A_O})$ is defined as $M^{A_IA_O} := [{\cal I} \otimes {\cal M}(\KetBra{\id}{\id})]^T$, where $\cal I$ is the identity map, $\Ket{\id} = \sum_{j=1}^{d_{A_I}}\ket{jj} \in {\cal H}^{A_I} \otimes {\cal H}^{A_I}$, $\{\ket{j}\}^{d_{A_I}}_{j=1}$ is an orthonormal basis on ${\cal H}^{A_I}$ and ${T}$ denotes matrix transposition in that basis and some basis of ${\cal H}^{A_O}$.

 \emph{Link product definition:} $W^{xyz}= \rho^x*T^{yz} = \left[ \left(\rho^{x} \otimes \id^{yz} \right) \left(\id^{x}\otimes T^{yz}\right)\right]$.

-We see that the free evolution, U, depends on the parameters of the Hamiltonian, $\omega_1$, $\omega_2$, $g_{1,2}$, and the time $t$.
+We see that the free evolution, U, depends on the parameters of the Hamiltonian, $\omega_1$, $\omega_2$, $g_{1,2}$, and the times $t_1$ and $t_2$ for which the interaction lasts.
 Hence, our process matrix will also depend on these parameters, $W(\omega_1,\omega_2, g_{1,2},t_1,t_2)$.
 To simulate the process on $\texttt{uq}$, experimental parameters were measured to be as given in Table~\ref{table:uqchars}, and we scan $t_1$ and $t_2$ from 85 to 115 ns, capturing the 97 ns process conducted in the experiment.
 In the experiment, we chose $t_1=t_2=$ 97 ns because in the simulation these times maximised non-Markovianity.
 For the process on $\texttt{ibm\_perth}$, the parameters were fixed at the values available in Table~\ref{table:ibmchars}, and we scan $t_1$ and $t_2$ between 17 and 33 ns, capturing the permutations of $t_1 = [21.33, 24.89, 28.44]$ ns and $t_2 = [21.33, 24.89, 28.44]$ ns conducted in the experiment{, which are centered around a peak of non-Markovianity in the simulation}.
 The $\texttt{ibm\_perth}$ process simulation yielded the results in Fig.~\ref{fig:ibm_sim}.
 We obtained a similar structure for the $\texttt{uq}$ process.

 According to these results, the experimental runs where evolution times are $t_1=t_2= 24.89$ ns should maximise both metrics of non-Markovianity on $\texttt{ibm\_perth}$, while other settings ($t_1 = 21.33$ ns and $t_2 = 28.44$ ns) should be close to fully suppressing non-Markovian dynamics.
 In practice, both metrics were observed to be smeared across the free evolution times scanned.
-This is not a particularly surprising result when contrasting the simplicity of the coupled-qubit environment described in Eq.~\ref{eqn:model} to the complexity of current-day quantum hardware, including but not limited to the extra qubits on each chip.
+This is not a particularly surprising result when contrasting the simplicity of the coupled-qubit environment described in Eq.~\ref{eq:model} to the complexity of current-day quantum hardware, including but not limited to the extra qubits on each chip.